Carbon group: Toxicity

 Elemental carbon is not generally toxic, but many of its compounds are, such as carbon monoxide and hydrogen cyanide.
 However, carbon dust can be dangerous because it lodges in the lungs in a manner similar to asbestos.

 Silicon minerals are not typically poisonous.
 However, silicon dioxide dust, such as that emitted by volcanoes can cause adverse health effects if it enters the lungs.

-Germanium can interfere with such enzymes as lactate and alcohol dehydrogenase.
+Germanium can interfere with such enzymes as lactate dehydrogenase and alcohol dehydrogenase.
 Organic germanium compounds are more toxic than inorganic germanium compounds.
 Germanium has a low degree of oral toxicity in animals.
 Severe germanium poisoning can cause death by respiratory paralysis.

 Some tin compounds are toxic to ingest, but most inorganic compounds of tin are considered nontoxic.
-Organic tin compounds, such as trimethyl tin and triethyl tin are highly toxic, and can disrupt metabolic processes inside cells.
+Organic tin compounds, such as trimethyltin and triethyltin are highly toxic, and can disrupt metabolic processes inside cells.

 Lead and its compounds, such as lead acetates are highly toxic.
 Lead poisoning can cause headaches, stomach pain, constipation, and gout.

-Flerovium is too radioactive to test if its toxic or not although its high radioactivity alone would be toxic.
+Flerovium is too radioactive to test if it's toxic or not although its high radioactivity alone would be toxic.